xiv3r/20dBm-30dBm-Xiaomi-Mi-4C-Router-Mod/README.md

-- Save the file under another name to show its the high power tweaked one e.g. 4C-GW.mtd2_hp.bin Replace The factory Block
+- Save the file under another name to show its the high power tweaked one e.g. 4C-GW.mtd2_hp.bin Replace The bootloader Block
 Copy the modified file to the /tmp directory on the device.
 Insert the mtd-rw kernel module.
-Override the old factory block.
+Override the old bootloader block.

 ## ssh into it